Skip to Content

 Create a Site

 From the sidebar, click + next to Sites.
-The wizard has four steps.
+The wizard has four steps (three for Spaces backed by a git repo, which take their branding from the repo).

 Basics

-- Display Name - the human-readable title shown in the browser tab and the Site header.
-Example:
+• Display Name - the human-readable title shown in the browser tab and the Site header.
+Example: Orbit SDK Docs.

-Orbit SDK Docs. - Site Name - Lowercase letters, digits, and hyphens; minimum 3 characters; no leading or trailing hyphens.
+• Site Name - Lowercase letters, digits, and hyphens; minimum 3 characters.
 Becomes part of the URL.

-- Subdomain - optional.
+• Subdomain - optional; must start and end with a letter or digit, no consecutive hyphens (3–63 characters).
 Blank means Jolli generates one from the Site Name.

 A live URL preview (docs-account.jolli.site) updates as you type.
 You can point your own domain at the Site afterward.